Supermicro: History

-Products
+In October 2025, Supermicro created a subsidiary focusing on American federal agencies, which would provide cloud-services and data center materials manufactured from its facilities in Silicon Valley, California.
+From November 2025 to June 2026, Supermicro added eight additional production facilities in the United States, including its Data Center Building Block Solutions campus in San Jose, which was launched at the end of April 2026.
+As of June 2026, the company planned to open two additional facilities in Taiwan.
+Supermicro also expanded its Netherlands-based operations.
+In addition, it operates a Malaysian facility, catering towards Southeast Asia and parts of Europe.

 In 1995, Supermicro released a dual-CPU motherboard for servers, becoming one of the first companies to do so.
 The motherboard was followed up by a four-CPU server board.

 In 2004, Supermicro began to develop energy-saving servers, which was partially influenced by Liang watching the movie The Day After Tomorrow with his family.

 In 2008, Supermicro was among ten computing companies brought on to the Hyperion project by the National Nuclear Security Administration's Lawrence Livermore National Laboratory.
-The companies helped to develop a testbed for high-performance computing technologies for the purpose of maintaining the U.S. nuclear weapons stockpile while avoiding underground nuclear testing, and improving the industry’s ability to make petaFLOP/s (quadrillion floating operations per second) computing and storage more accessible.
+The companies helped to develop a testbed for high-performance computing technologies for the purpose of maintaining the U.S. nuclear weapons stockpile while avoiding underground nuclear testing, and improving the industry's ability to make petaFLOP/s (quadrillion floating operations per second) computing and storage more accessible.

 In 2012, Supermicro debuted its new 2U and 4U/Tower platforms.